-CentraLineMan is the most widely used Central Venous Catheterization training solution in the market today and return on investment is proven when used with rigorous training to reduce patient complications from central venous catheter insertion.
-This flexible system offers unsurpassed value with clinically relevant anatomy, time-tested ultrasound compatible tissues that maintain visual acuity, market leading durability from needle sticks to full catheterizations all with the ability to interchange the Articulating Head, Body Form Base and Tissues with many of Simulab’s other procedural task trainers.
+CentraLineMan is the most widely used Central Venous Catheterization training solution in the market today and returns on investment are proven when used with rigorous training to reduce patient complications from central venous catheter insertion.
+This flexible system offers unsurpassed value with clinically relevant anatomy, time-tested ultrasound compatible tissues that maintain visual acuity, market leading durability from needle sticks to full catheterizations all with the ability to interchange the Articulating Head, Body Form Base, and Tissues with many of Simulab’s other procedural task trainers.

 This CentraLineMan Training Package offers a 5% discount and comes with an Articulating Head, the wearable version of CentraLineMan, CentraLineWear an additional tissue and non-sterile guidewire.

-The Articulating Head provides additional landmarks and enhances visual, tactile and physiological realism and difficulty to each procedure.
+The Articulating Head provides additional landmarks and enhances visual, tactile and physiological realism and difficulty for each procedure.
 The head can be rotated and tilted into the required position for each access site.
-Also included is an extra replaceable tissue and non-sterile guidewires.
+Also included are an extra replaceable tissue and non-sterile guidewires.